Chromecast: Release and promotion

 The first-generation Chromecast featured a limited promotion that included 3 months of Netflix at no cost.

 Google made the first-generation Chromecast available for purchase online in the US on July 24, 2013.
-To entice consumers, Google initially included a promotion for three months of access to Netflix at no cost with the purchase of a Chromecast.
-The device quickly sold out on Amazon.com, BestBuy.com, and Google Play, and within 24 hours, the Netflix promotion was ended because of high demand.
+To entice consumers, Google initially included a promotion for three months of access to Netflix at no cost with the purchase of a Chromecast; the cost of a streaming-only plan on the service at that time was US$8 per month.
+The device quickly sold out on Amazon.com, BestBuy.com, and Google Play, and within 24 hours the Netflix promotion was ended because of high demand.
 On March 18, 2014, Google released the Chromecast to 11 new markets, including the UK, Germany and Canada with the BBC iPlayer enabled for UK users.

 In July 2014, to commemorate the first anniversary of the device's launch, Google announced it would offer their music streaming service, Google Play Music All Access, at no cost for 90 days to Chromecast owners who had not previously used All Access; the standard cost of the service at that time was US$9.99 per month.
 On December 10, 2014, Chromecast was launched in India through e-commerce marketplace Snapdeal in partnership with Bharti Airtel.
 That same month, Google offered a promotion whereby anyone purchasing a Chromecast from a participating retailer before December 21 would receive a US$20 credit for the Google Play Store.
 Google offered a US$6 credit to the Store for all Chromecast owners beginning on February 6, 2015.

 On September 29, 2015, Google announced the second-generation Chromecast and an audio-only model called Chromecast Audio.
 Each model was made available for purchase the same day for US$35.
 Days later, Amazon.com announced that it would ban the sale of Chromecast and Apple TV devices, presumably because they competed with Amazon's own Fire TV and Fire TV Stick.
 Google discontinued Chromecast Audio in January 2019.

 On September 30, 2020, Google announced the Chromecast with Google TV during its "Launch Night In" event, though the product was already sold early at some retailers such as Walmart and the Home Depot during the week prior to its announcement.
 Google offered a promotion whereby anyone who signed up for YouTube TV and paid for one month of the service (a US$65 cost) would receive a Chromecast with Google TV at no cost; the offer was available only in the US to first-time YouTube TV subscribers.
 Additionally, in December 2020, Google made an offer available to YouTube TV users who had been continuous subscribers since June 2018 that allowed them to redeem a Chromecast with Google TV at no cost.